AlyLopez02/Challenge-1/README.md

 After hearing these problems, please do not hesitate to inform or advise me on them or anything else in my code that could be done better.
 I truly appreciate the help!

 Additionally, if I did not write this description in the way desired, please inform me of that as well!

+## Update
+I realized I misunderstood what class attributes affected, so I fixed it before I could forget.
+I apologize for the inconvenience.

 ## Screenshot:
 Here is a screenshot of the finished product: